13 high-income skills to master

 2. Being a perfectionist

-Perfection is impossible, but if you’re seeking to learn high-income skills, up your perfectionism a notch.
-The search for perfection – results that are as close to what you envisioned as possible – distinguishes high earners, since they won’t settle for less than the best.
+Perfection is impossible, but if you’re seeking to learn high-income skills in 2020, up your perfectionism a notch.
+The search for perfection – results that are as close to what you envisioned as possible – distinguishes high earners, because they won’t settle for less than the best.

 3. Sticking to their passions